 Everton paid £3million for 18-year-old Barnsley academy graduate Stones in 2013 then sold him to Manchester City for almost £50million three years later.

-Now regarded as one of the best ball-playing central defenders around, Stones blossomed at Everton, though he also gave the fans plenty of heart-in-mouth moments.
+Now a two-time Premier League winner, Stones blossomed at Everton, though he also gave the fans plenty of heart-in-mouth moments.

 The first time Chelsea signed Luiz was also the first time they sold Nemanja Matic, giving Benfica £21.3million and the Serbia international in return for the defender’s signature.

-He’s now made more than 200 appearances for the Blues in all competitions, winning the Premier League, the FA Cup, Champions League and Europa League.
+Luiz finished with just short of 250 appearances for the Blues in all competitions, winning the Premier League, Champions League, and both the FA Cup and Europa League twice.